 An examination of the application of servant leadership principles in the workplace and church.
 It will provide a basic understanding of the theory of servant leadership and the essential qualities associated with leading people from a servant's perspective.
 This course will delineate the various aspects of leaders who obtain results through leadership skills as opposed to servant leadership skills in particular.
 This course will also provide self-insights into one's servanthood tendencies through the lenses of emotional intelligence and a Christian worldview.
+Prerequisite: BUAD 1315, PMIN 1301, or PMIN 2311.
 (Cross-referenced as BUAD 3306 and PSYC 3306.)